 We can go blue in the face telling kids “Don’t let money keep you from going!”
 BUT… until we show them (and their parents) a plan for how we’re going to raise the cash, our words are empty promises.

 - Create information in an online format that is easily accessible for parents.
-Here’s an example blogpost we shared with parents a few years ago.

 - Make a simple video of yourself explaining how the fundraisers work.
 Link to the video on your area’s website and social media accounts.